Out in Sonoma … and in the Vineyard!

 - Sonoma Canopy Tours (a zip-line adventure in the redwoods) … for the romantic adventurer.
 There is something about being strapped into that suit as you soar above the redwoods together.

-- Wine tasting along the roads of Dry Creek and Russian River valleys with the top down on your convertible and Barbra Streisand music on the iPod as you stop at the many small family-owned wineries in the area.
+- Wine tasting along the roads of Dry Creek and Russian River valleys with the top down on your convertible and Barbra Streisand music as you stop at the many small family-owned wineries in the area.

 What's your best tip for a single gay traveler wanting to connect to or experience the scene in Sonoma County?

 The best way to connect with other tourists and especially locals is to have a drink or dine at the bar at the many amazing restaurants we have.
-For example, the girl & the fig (110 W. Spain St., Sonoma, 707-938-3634) in the town of Sonoma has a fabulous antique bar to sit at for drinks, lunch, or dinner, and is quite the meeting place for all.
+For example, the girl & the fig in the town of Sonoma has a fabulous antique bar to sit at for drinks, lunch, or dinner, and is quite the meeting place for all.

-Why do you think Gay Wine Weekend is so popular?
+Why do you think Gay Wine Week is so popular?

-Gay Wine Weekend is an annual event bringing together people from all over the country to gather and experience the best of what we have to offer; from winemaker dinners to winery tours to a dance in celebration of Gay Pride Month and a Wine Auction where 100 percent of the proceeds benefit Face to Face, our Sonoma County HIV/AIDS Network.
+Gay Wine Week is an annual event bringing together people from all over the country to gather and experience the best of what we have to offer; from winemaker dinners to winery tours to a dance in celebration of Gay Pride Month and a Wine Auction where 100 percent of the proceeds benefit Face to Face, our Sonoma County HIV/AIDS Network.
+However, rather than drinking all the wine during one big Gay Wine Week, we are easing back into it with smaller, safer and more socially responsible Gay Wine Weekends over a 12-week-period in 2021.
+We will be tasting wine together and sharing good times all throughout the Summer and Fall season.
+Kick-off the Summer season and Pride in luxury at the Academy in San Francisco in June.
+Then join us for Twilight Time at Chateau St. Jean, a virtual Drag Queen Bingo, and Afternoon Delight at Three Sticks in July.
+Then in August, celebrate with Art, Wine & Bubbles at The Donum Estate and Mix & Mingle at MacRostie Winery.
+See more about our events for 2021 here.

-Gay Wine Weekend grew out of our one-day event, The Twilight T-Dance.
+Gay Wine Week grew out of our one-day event, The Twilight T-Dance.
 After two successful years of holding the T-Dance, we had a vision to grow from a one-day event to a weekend full of events.
-Eventually, we see it expanding beyond that, to a full week.
+Eventually, we expanded it to a full week.

 What myth, if any, would you like to dispel about Sonoma County?